Orbit Pro Series 4000 Sq. ft. Metal Gear-Drive Oscillating Lawn Sprinkler

 • 4000-series integrated circuits

-A metal (from Ancient Greek μέταλλον (métallon) 'mine, quarry, metal') is a material that, when freshly prepared, polished, or fractured, shows a lustrous appearance, and conducts electricity and heat relatively well.
-Metals are typically ductile (can be drawn into wires) and malleable (they can be hammered into thin sheets).
-These properties are the result of the metallic bond between the atoms or molecules of the metal.
+A metal (from Ancient Greek μέταλλον (métallon) 'mine, quarry, metal') is a material that, when polished or fractured, shows a lustrous appearance, and conducts electricity and heat relatively well.
+These properties are all associated with having electrons available at the Fermi level, as against nonmetallic materials which do not.: Chpt 8 & 19 : Chpt 7 & 8 Metals are typically ductile (can be drawn into wires) and malleable (they can be hammered into thin sheets).

-In physics, a metal is generally regarded as any substance capable of conducting electricity at a temperature of absolute zero.
-Many elements and compounds that are not normally classified as metals become metallic under high pressures.
-For example, the nonmetal iodine gradually becomes a metal at a pressure of between 40 and 170 thousand times atmospheric pressure.
-Equally, some materials regarded as metals can become nonmetals.
-Sodium, for example, becomes a nonmetal at pressure of just under two million times atmospheric pressure, though at even higher pressures it is expected to become a metal again.
+A metal conducts electricity at a temperature of absolute zero, which is a consequence of delocalized states at the Fermi energy.
+Many elements and compounds become metallic under high pressures, for example, iodine gradually becomes a metal at a pressure of between 40 and 170 thousand times atmospheric pressure.
+Sodium becomes a nonmetal at pressure of just under two million times atmospheric pressure, and at even higher pressures it is expected to become a metal again.

-In astrophysics the term "metal" is cast more widely to refer to all chemical elements in a star that are heavier than helium, and not just traditional metals.
-In this sense the first four "metals" collecting in stellar cores through nucleosynthesis are carbon, nitrogen, oxygen, and neon, all of which are strictly non-metals in chemistry.
+In astronomy metal refers to all chemical elements in a star that are heavier than helium.
+In this sense the first four "metals" collecting in stellar cores through nucleosynthesis are carbon, nitrogen, oxygen, and neon.
 A star fuses lighter atoms, mostly hydrogen and helium, into heavier atoms over its lifetime.
-Used in that sense, the metallicity of an astronomical object is the proportion of its matter made up of the heavier chemical elements.
+The metallicity of an astronomical object is the proportion of its matter made up of the heavier chemical elements.

-Metals, as chemical elements, comprise 25% of the Earth's crust and are present in many aspects of modern life.
 The strength and resilience of some metals has led to their frequent use in, for example, high-rise building and bridge construction, as well as most vehicles, many home appliances, tools, pipes, and railroad tracks.
 Precious metals were historically used as coinage, but in the modern era, coinage metals have extended to at least 23 of the chemical elements.
+There is also extensive use of multi-element metals such as titanium nitride or degenerate semiconductors in the semiconductor industry.

 The history of refined metals is thought to begin with the use of copper about 11,000 years ago.
 Gold, silver, iron (as meteoric iron), lead, and brass were likewise in use before the first known appearance of bronze in the fifth millennium BCE.
 Subsequent developments include the production of early forms of steel; the discovery of sodium—the first light metal—in 1809; the rise of modern alloy steels; and, since the end of World War II, the development of more sophisticated alloys.